owenkq/FCRNet/README.md

-# FCRNet
+# SFGNet
-This is the repository for FCRNet
+This is the repository for SFGNet